nalingadihoke/meus_website/content/post/Case Studies - Stout/index.md

 ### XGBoost (Gradient Boosting) approach

 The XGBoost classifier was used to train the 20/80 train/test split data.
 Further, Error columns for Origin and Destination were added to normalize values.
-The accuracy was found to be 0.9999530726256983 and F1 macro score was 0.9937862376528303.
+The _accuracy_ was found to be `0.9999530726256983` and _F1 macro score_ was `0.9937862376528303`.
 Shown below is the corresponding decision tree generated.

 {{< figure src="plot7.png" title="" lightbox="true" >}}